 While it’s not the cheapest multi gym on the market by a country mile, Sportstech’s entry into the boxing bag multi gym market is a real beast of a machine.
 We absolutely love this gym.
 It’s huge.
 It’s sturdy and the boxing station is seriously robust.

 There’s no crappy quality padding here.
 No sir.
 This gym is built to last and has the feel of a commercial bit of kit.
 There’s a wide range of exercise you can do here.
-While listing them all would take a full guide itself, here’s the basics:
+While listing them all would take a full guide itself, here are the basics:

 - Pectoral fly